Skip to content

 The very purpose of Christ’s coming to earth is to die for the sins of mankind.

-The recent movement to replace the word ”Christmas” by other names in America and Britain is an interesting development.
+The recent movement to replace the word ”Christmas” with other names in America and Britain is an interesting development.

 In America, conservatives argue that Christmas has become almost a dirty word in a politically correct society.
-The recent report says that a similar situation is arising in Britain too.
+A recent report says that a similar situation is arising in Britain too.

 In this connection let us look at the reality.
 What exactly does the Bible say about such celebrations?